Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/cameras-advanced.md

 #### Depth buffer

 At the start of its render loop, an Overlay Camera receives a depth buffer containing depth data from the previous Cameras in the Camera Stack.
-You can choose this behavior using the __Clear Depth__ property in the [Overlay Camera Inspector](camera-component-reference.md#overlay-camera).
+You can define this behavior using the __Clear Depth__ property in the [Camera Inspector](camera-component-reference.md) when **Render Type** is set to **Overlay**.

 When __Clear Depth__ is set to true, the Overlay Camera clears the depth buffer and draws its view to the color buffer on top of any existing color data.
 When __Clear Depth__ is set to false, the Overlay Camera tests against the depth buffer before drawing its view to the color buffer.